prjemian/pystatreg/docs/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-pysumreg
+PySumReg
 =========

-Statistics of list of :math:`(x, y)` pairs from calculator-style summation registers.
+Statistics of sequence of :math:`(x, y)` pairs from calculator-style summation registers.

 Why use this package?
 ========================